JonathanBrickwell/NoviPortfolioCubes/README.md

    - I really wanted to learn how to organise my HTML and use its simple structure to my advantage.
    - I still suffer from divification, everything is a div, but that's because it's easier for me to work that way in an HTML setting.
    - despite the obvious simple nature of this tool, I was eager to learn more about best practices

 2. SCSS
    - I like to think I am fairly strong in the CSS domain, but I have never dabbled too much with Sass.
    - I wanted to use it in this project just to cut out all the repetitiveness I have in my CSS files, like defining colors all over again, repeating the sizes of the elements, etc...
    - The more I learned and heard about SCSS, the more I knew it was something I desperately needed.
 The variables, mixins and functions seemed like a perfect remedy to my ill css.

 3. Good ol' vanilla Javascript
+   - Despite the jQuery's simplicity, I wanted to create the dynamic features of this page in the vanilla javascript.
+   - I wanted to explore some potential design patterns such as : Module Revealing pattern, Inheritance, Constructor Pattern, etc...
+   - I needed to brush up on my OOP skills withing JavaScript, so if you like jQuery, I'm sorry but you won't find any here.
+   - But if you're into JavaScript design patterns, please feel free to comment & suggest some improvements!
 4. Bootstrap
 5. A shit ton of investigation